NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 there are merge conficts and resolve the conflicts.
 To show the files with merge conflicts, type::
 git status

-This will show files with a message that there are merge conflicts, or that a file has been added/deleted by only one branch.
+This will show files with a message that there are merge conflicts, or that a file has been added/deleted by only one of the branches.
 Open the files in an editor, resolve the conflicts, then add edited (or remove deleted) files to the staging area ::
   git add file1
   git add file2